Sign Up for a Free Account

 Historical note and terminology

-Prior to this, in 1951, Bickerstaff and Cloake described three patients who presented with prominent drowsiness followed by brainstem signs causing ophthalmoplegia, facial palsy, bulbar palsy, and ataxia following a prodrome of infective illness.
-The etiology of this condition was speculated to be similar to that of Guillain-Barré syndrome based on the presence of prodromal symptoms in all three patients, areflexia with CSF albuminocytological dissociation in one patient, and subsequent recovery of neurologic symptoms in all three patients (06).
-Six years later, Bickerstaff extended his observations including an additional five patients with similar patterns of brainstem signs, emphasizing the benign outcomes in all but one patient, who died following a seizure (05).
+In 1951, Bickerstaff and Cloake described three patients who presented with prominent drowsiness followed by brainstem signs causing ophthalmoplegia, facial palsy, bulbar palsy, and ataxia following a prodrome of infective illness.
+The etiology of this condition was presumably like that of Guillain-Barré syndrome based on the presence of prodromal symptoms in all three patients, areflexia with CSF albuminocytologic dissociation in one patient, and subsequent recovery of neurologic symptoms in all three patients (03).
+Six years later, Bickerstaff extended his observations including an additional five patients with similar patterns of brainstem signs, emphasizing the benign outcomes in all but one patient, who died following a seizure (02).
 This condition has since been referred to as Bickerstaff brainstem encephalitis.

-In 1992, Chiba and colleagues identified IgG antibodies against ganglioside GQ1b in six patients with typical Miller Fisher syndrome (09).
+In 1992, Chiba and colleagues identified IgG antibodies against ganglioside GQ1b in six patients with typical Miller Fisher syndrome (05).
 The GQ1b IgG antibodies were initially considered as a serological marker of Miller Fisher syndrome.
-However, the antibodies were also detected in patients with acute postinfectious ophthalmoplegia without ataxia (07), Guillain-Barré syndrome with ophthalmoplegia (07), and Bickerstaff brainstem encephalitis (84; 26).
-The latter findings supported the continuity between the two syndromes, with Miller Fisher syndrome representing one end of the spectrum and Bickerstaff brainstem encephalitis the other.
-Patients with milder clinical features, such as ophthalmoparesis without ataxia (82), or more extensive involvement with limb weakness (49), were also found to have GQ1b IgG antibodies on serological testing.
-In view of the common serological profile shared by this group of patients, it has been referred to as "anti-GQ1b antibody syndrome" (68).
+However, the antibodies were also detected in patients with acute postinfectious ophthalmoplegia without ataxia, Guillain-Barré syndrome with ophthalmoplegia, and Bickerstaff brainstem encephalitis (56; 17).
+The latter findings supported the continuity between the two syndromes.
+Patients with milder clinical features, such as ophthalmoparesis without ataxia (54), or more extensive involvement with limb weakness (34), were also found to have GQ1b IgG serum antibodies.
+In view of the common serological profile shared by this group of patients, it has been referred to as "anti-GQ1b antibody syndrome" (46).

 This is an article preview.